-Work has started to turn Jarrow into a dementia friendly town.
+Work starts to turn Jarrow dementia friendly

 Hot on the heels of Hebburn, a working group has now been set up to look at ways to improve the lives of people living with dementia, whether they live or visit the area.